matthew-pham/UITraffic/README.md

 - Beta testers / fine tune aggregation

 ## Final Product
-Currently, we have both a mobile app and a webapp.
-The mobile app will periodically and anonoumosuly send the users data to our data base.
-Both the mobile app and web app can then display the data on a heatmap.
+Currently, we have both a mobile app and a website.
+The mobile app will periodically and anonymously send the users data to our database.
+Both the mobile app and website can then display the data on a heatmap.
 Both have ways to view specific time ranges.

 ## Techonologies used
 #### Mobile app